-Whenever an order to forgo life-sustaining treatment is received, the Superintendent shall convene a multi-disciplinary team that includes the child's parent(s)/guardian(s) and physician, as well as school personnel designated by the Superintendent.
-The team shall determine specific interventions to be used by school staff members in the event the child suffers a life-threatening episode at school or a school event.
+- 7. Other individuals to provide support to the student or his or her parent(s)/guardian(s); and - 8.
+School personnel designated by the Superintendent.

+The team shall determine guidelines to be used by school staff members in the event the child suffers a life-threatening episode at school or a school event.
 The District personnel shall convey orders to forgo life-sustaining treatment to the appropriate emergency or healthcare provider.

-LEGAL REF.: 755 ILCS 40/1 et seq.
+LEGAL REF.: Health Care Surrogate Act, 755 ILCS 40/.

 Cruzan v.
-Director, Missouri Department of Health, 497 U.S. 261 (1990).
+Director, Missouri Dept. of Health, 497 U.S. 261 (1990).

-In re: C.A., a minor, 603 N.E.2d 1171 (Ill.App.1, 1992).
+In re C.A., a minor, 236 Ill.App.3d 594 (1st Dist.
+1992).